Holy Intellect

 Holy Intellect is the debut album by hip-hop group Poor Righteous Teachers, famous for its pro-Five-Percenter messages.
-The album includes the hip-hop classic "Rock Dis Funky Joint", which sampled "Slippin' into Darkness" by War, a 1970s funk band.
+It includes "Rock Dis Funky Joint", which sampled "Slippin' into Darkness" by War, a 1970s funk band.

 The album is broken down track-by-track by Poor Righteous Teachers in Brian Coleman's book Check the Technique.

+Critical reception

+The Washington Post stated that Poor Righteous Teachers "promote black unity, a 'knowledge of self', which, combined with swinging grooves, tasteful samples and swift rapping, makes for a funky, uplifting experience."
+The New York Times noted the "nimble, free-associative raps over riffs that change just often enough".